crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/lapi_management.md

 #### Enable SSL

 The most common use case of the Local API is to listen on 127.0.0.1.
-In that case there's no need for configuring any ssl layer.
-In some cases, the local API will listen for other CrowdSec installations that will report their triggered scenarios.
-In that case the endpoint may be configured with ssl.
+In that case there's no need for configuring any SSL layer.
+In some cases, the Local API will listen for other CrowdSec installations that will report their triggered scenarios.
+In that case the endpoint may be configured with SSL.
 You can see how to configure SSL on your Local API [here](/configuration/crowdsec_configuration.md#tls).